 JOHN: Amen.
 Amen.
-We have a guy who comes here dressed like a lady all the time and wants to be counseled and what you do you tell the guy.
-I baptized a woman one night.
-I mean she came in from the ladies side.
-I found out later it was a man.
-I baptized it or him.
-It was a him and he'd said he'd had surgery.
-I don't care if you’ve had surgery.
-You were made a man.
-You are still a man.
-He said well I’m going to live as a woman and I said leave this church.
+Right on target.
+Yeah, we have a guy who comes here dressed like a lady all the time and wants to be counseled.
+What do you tell the guy?
+I baptized a woman one night – she came in from the lady’s side – I found out later it was a man.
+I baptized it or him – it was a him, and he said he’s had surgery.
+I said, I don't care if you’ve had surgery.
+You were made a man, you’re still a man.”
+“Well,” he said, “I’m going to live as a woman.”
+And I said, “Leave this church.
 God made you a man.
 If you have to go through life as a castrated man, you’re a man.
-You’re not a woman.
-But I was a woman in a man’s body.
-I said you are a man and whatever you did to yourself, you’re a man.”
+You’re not a woman.”
+“But I was a woman in a man’s body.”
+I said, “You are a man, and whatever you did to yourself, you’re a man.”

-You know, the first day I was at Grace Church, this is the first day I ever got here, my first day as a pastor, right, I’m sitting in the office over there and I’m asking the Lord and all of sudden, to help me get started, this knock on the door and this guy walks in all in white.
+You know, the first day I was ever at Grace Church, this was the first day I ever got here, my first day as a pastor, right, I’m sitting in the office over there, and I’m asking the Lord – and all of a sudden – to help me get started – there’s a knock on the door, and this guy walks in all in white.
 My first day.
-He’s all in white, everything.
-White shirt, white pants, white shoes, white coat, white everything.
-And you know that’s a dead giveaway that the guy's got sin in his life and he’s trying to look pure you know.
+He’s all in white, everything, white shirt, white pants, white shoes, white coat, white everything.
+And you know that’s a dead giveaway that the guys got sin in his life when he’s trying to look pure.
 He’s playing a game with his mind.
 That’s right.
-So he comes in and he walks over with his wallet and he goes like this – FBI.
+So he comes in, he walks over with his wallet, and he goes – like this – FBI.
 He didn’t even knock.
 He just walked right in.
-I’m sitting there you know studying and he comes in FBI.
-And I looked up and I thought what is going on.
-Am I under arrest or?
-And he looked around the room and he said is this room bugged?

-I said I just got here, man, you don't have to tell me, I don’t know.
+I’m sitting there studying and he comes in, “FBI.”
+And I looked up and I thought, what is going on?
+Am I under arrest?
+And he looked around the room and he said, “Is this room bugged?”
+I said, “I just got here, man, you’ll have to tell me.
+I don’t know.”

 And he flips out that thing again and shuts it real fast.
 I don't even know what was in his wallet.
-It was a game he was playing and then he says, “If you’ve got a minute I’ll show you the map.
-And so he reaches in his pocket and he pulls out a map and he goes, he says you see they’re over here and we’re over here.
-And I don't even know what’s going on.
-I don't know if this guy is the chairman of the elders.
+It was a game he was playing and then he says, “If you’ve got a minute I’ll show you the map.”
+And so he reaches in his pocket and he pulls out a map.
+And he says, “You see they’re over here and we’re over here,” and I don't even know what’s going on.
+I don't know.
+I don’t know if this guy’s the chairman of the elders.
 I don't know what he is.
-Well we tried everyway we could to love him and to care for him and we believed he committed his life to Christ and he was a brilliant guy.
-Graduated from UCLA and time went on but that was my first introduction to the pastorate.
-And all through my years here, there have been those kinds of people in my life.
+Well, we tried every way we could to love him and to care for him and we believe he committed his life to Christ.
+He was a brilliant guy, graduated from UCLA, and time went on.

+But that was my first introduction the pastorate, and all through my years here, there have been those kinds of people in my life.
 Always.
-And you work hard and that young man took his own life but that’s something that you just have to struggle with.
-And those people are around and you know how to deal with them?
-I’m sometimes at the end of my rope in trying but God gives us grace and if we extend love to those people but firm love.
-Firm, we need to affirm to them the truth about themselves even though they deny it.
+And you work hard, and that young man took his own life, but that’s something you just have to struggle with.
+And those people are around.
+How to deal with them?
+I’m sometimes at the end of my rope when trying, but God gives us grace, and if we extend love to those people but firm love – firm, we need to affirm to them the truth about themselves even though they deny it.
 Okay, quickly, we have time, and we’ll just take these and then we’ll be done.

 JOHN: What are you going to live on if you give them all your check?
-Oh you mean they want to draw out automatically a certain amount every month.
+Oh, you mean they want to draw it out automatically, a certain amount every month.

-JOHN: Well I just think that’s silly.
-You know, it’s never unbiblical to pray.
-And praying for the salvation of an unbeliever is pretty standard fair.
-Jesus asked his disciples to pray that the Lord would send forth laborers into the harvest and that is an assumption that he was praying someone would go and tell those people about Christ.
-Paul over and over and over prayed for the church and certainly prayed for their growth and their building up and implied that that is their evangelism.
+JOHN: Well, I just think that’s silly.
+You know, it’s never unbiblical to pray, and praying for the salvation of an unbeliever is pretty standard fair.
+Jesus asked his disciples to pray that the Lord would send forth laborers into the harvest, and that is an assumption that He was praying that someone would go and tell those people about Christ.
+Paul over and over and over prayed for the church and certainly prayed for their growth and their building up and implied in that is there evangelism.
 There is no commandment specifically in the New Testament that says to pray for the unsaved.
-But there is no commandment in the New Testament that says pray for your mother in law either.
-There are some things that are obvious.
-I’m not picking out mother in laws as the most obvious of all to pray for.
-But all I’m saying is that there is a lot of things that aren’t touched.
+But there’s no commandment in the New Testament that says pray for your mother-in-law either.
+I mean there are some things that are obvious.
+I’m not picking out mother-in-laws as the most obvious of all to pray for, but all I’m saying is that there are a lot of things that aren’t touched.

 JOHN: What do I think about people dying and coming back to life?

-JOHN: I think they didn’t die.
-Hebrews 9:22 "it is appointed unto men once to die" and after that you don’t come back.
-It's judgment.
-There have been few exceptions in history and those are indicated to us in the Scripture.
-But I was on a debate on TBS some years ago with a London psychiatrist, a medical doctor, a weird guy who came back from the dead who was just a really far out guy.
+JOHN: Yeah, I think they didn’t die.
+Hebrews 9:22, “It is appointed unto man once to die,” and after that you don’t come back – it’s judgement.
+There have been few exceptions in history, and those are indicated to us in the scripture.
+I was on a debate on CBS some years ago with a London psychiatrist, a medical doctor, and a weird guy who came back from the dead who was just really a far out guy.
 And a lot of people are doing that now.
 That’s the new thing.
-In fact I wrote in my charismatic book, Dr. Ebie who died, went to heaven and came back in order to balance it off.
-He said that when he went to heaven and came back heaven was so wonderful he lost all fear of hell and since he’s Armenian and believes you can lose your salvation, God had to send him to hell to put the fear back in him so he’d stay saved.
-So he had a second deal, he died and went to heaven and came back.
+In fact I wrote in my charismatic book, Dr. _____ who died and went to heaven and came back, in order to balance it off, he said that when he went to heaven and came back, heaven was so wonderful he lost all fear of hell, and since he’s Armenian and believes you can lose your salvation, God had to send him to hell to put the fear back in him so he’d stay saved.
+So he had a second deal, he died and went to hell and came back.

-And if you want to get technical about it, this doctor said there is no case on record ever of someone dying that he knew of and coming back.
-They may lapse into something where they have a flat EKG, that is an electrocardiogram but what they are starting to do now I think.
-I was just reading this the other day is that they are defining death and this came out of Houston recently.
-They are defining death now as the absence of a brainwave movement.
-In other words, electroencephalogram, when you have a flat brain wave deal, you don’t come back.
-You can come back from a hear that stops and most of these people don’t even get to that level.
-They just go into surgery and so forth and then they by having so much exposure to out of body talk and all of this, they sort of dream that those things are happening and things like that.
-I think it’s fantasy and it’s prompted by the desire to - just like seeing little green men.
-Thousands of people have talked to little green men.
-You know?
-And told us about it.
-Okay.
+And if you want to get technical about it, this doctor said there is no case on record ever of someone dying, that he knew of, and coming back.
+They may lapse into something where they have a flat EKG, that is an electrocardiogram, but what they’re starting to do now, I think, and I was just reading this the other day, is that they’re defining death – and this came out of Houston recently – they’re defining death as the absence of a brainwave movement.
+In other words, electroencephalogram.
+When you have a flat brainwave deal, you don’t come back.
+You can come back from a heart that stops, but most of these people don’t even get to that level.
+They just go into surgery and so froth and by having so much exposure to out-of-body talk and all of this, they sort of dream that those things are happening and things like that.
+I think it’s fantasy and it’s prompted by the desire to – it’s just little green men.
+Thousands of people have talked to little green men and told us about it.
+Okay?

-Well thank you.
+Well, thank you.
 Those are good questions.
 Great.
 Let’s have a word of prayer.